Last Updated on January 5, 2021 by Renee’

 Well, my answer is this, “Yes, it is hard but sooo worth it.”
 It was overwhelming in the beginning. (yes, I melted into tears at a local restaurant!)

 After being diagnosed with 3 autoimmune diseases & my daughter being diagnosed with 2, I had to do something!
 I researched everything I could get my hands on & realized that the Paleo AIP diet is what we needed to do.
-We started with Paleo first & that helped with the transition to AIP.

 Once I decided that the Paleo AIP diet was the best diet to hopefully reverse or at least put mine & my daughters’ auto-immune disease in remission, I had to try it.